philipdarke/reproducible-actuarial-work/docs/exercise7.md

 ## Finalise the report

-Open `reports/report.Rmd` (in practice you would likely need to also update the wording) and click `Knit`.
+Open `reports/report.Rmd` (in practice you would likely also need to update the wording) and click `Knit`.
 A new [report](assets/report2.pdf) will be created with the updated results.

-Note how the figures, plot and tables have all updated to reflect the new analysis.
+**Note how the figures, plot and tables have all updated to reflect the new analysis.**

 <div class="nav">
   <div class="back"><a href="./exercise6"><< Exercise 6</a></div>